 Saint Nicholas Between East and West

-The Church in East and West commemorates today Saint Nicholas the Wonderworker.
+The Church in East and West commemorates Saint Nicholas the Wonderworker on December 6th.
 The very first journey of Pope Benedict XVI as Supreme Pontiff in May 2005 was to the southern Italian port city of Bari, home to the relics of Saint Nicholas.
 At the time, few American Catholics realized the profound significance of that gesture.
 Orthodox Christians, however, were sensitive and attentive to the presence of the Pope in a city that John Paul II had called “a bridge to the East.”

 Saint Nicholas at the Altar